The Seven Deadly Sins of eBay Sellers

 ???, ship it at my cost.

-I only take money order, cashiers check or Western Union transfer.
+I only take money orders, cashiers check or Western Union transfer.

 PayPal is a screw job.
 They want to charge me a 3% fee on every deal.